tgreening/esp8266-darksky-weather-station-color/README.md

 I **love** Wemos D1 Chips!
 They are so easy to use!!
 I buy them from the offical Lolin(Wemos) store on AliExpress.

-HEre's the Wemos D1 Min board [here](https://www.aliexpress.com/item/32529101036.html?spm=a2g0s.9042311.0.0.27424c4dulLe7M) Here's the 2.4" TFT LCD [here](https://www.aliexpress.com/item/32919729730.html?spm=a2g0s.9042311.0.0.27424c4d83MVWp)
+Here's the Wemos D1 Min board [here](https://www.aliexpress.com/item/32529101036.html?spm=a2g0s.9042311.0.0.27424c4dulLe7M)

+Here's the 2.4" TFT LCD [here](https://www.aliexpress.com/item/32919729730.html?spm=a2g0s.9042311.0.0.27424c4d83MVWp)

-Look at the bottom of the LCD so you solder the connector on the Wemos witht he correct positioning so they match the LCD.
+Look at the bottom of the LCD so you solder the connector on the Wemos with the correct positioning so they match the LCD.

 ## Coding